buildstar-online/demo-room/README.md

 <br>

 > [!NOTE]
-> Relies on enlighten which Unity is dericating and as of the last update has not published a new solution, its been years so im assuming theyre just waiting for ray-tracing to be the norm.
+> Relies on enlighten which Unity is retireing but as of the last update has not published a new solution, its been years at this point so i'm assuming they're just waiting for ray-tracing to be the norm. 🤷

 https://github.com/buildstar-online/demo-room/assets/84841307/cabd1250-15aa-4b76-bb64-60bd26f15f2a